-- For those prorating methods that are only based on square footage and that remain the same each month, it would not be necessary for the organization to "rewrite" the prorating method each month, as long as one is on file. - For those items that change each month, such as the amount of time someone might spend performing administrative duties, a prorating method would need to be documented and on file for each month that costs are charged to the CACFP

-Do the following to ensure costs are being properly charged.
+• For proration methods that are only based on square footage and remain the same each month, a new written proration method is not required each month if one is on file.

+• For those items that change each month, such as the amount of time someone might spend performing administrative duties, a proration method would need to be documented and on file for each month that costs are charged to the CACFP.
+The following should be conducted to ensure costs are being properly charged.

-- Review the items that are being charged to the CACFP.
-Items such as utilities, rent, or any item that would not be solely for the CACFP should trigger a review. - Review each prorating method to determine that the proper formula is used. - If necessary, measure the area that is being charged to ensure that the proper square footage of the area was derived or ask for some documentation that shows the square footage. - Perform the mathematical equation to determine if the correct percentage is being charged.
+• Review the items that are being charged to the CACFP.
+Items such as utilities, rent, or any item that would not be solely for the CACFP should trigger a review.

+- Review each proration method to determine that the proper formula is used. - If necessary, measure the area that is being charged to ensure that the proper square footage of the area was derived or ask for some documentation that shows the square footage. - Perform the mathematical equation to determine if the correct percentage is being charged.

-Item 30: Bright from the Start Policy Memo entitled Labor Cost Documentation dated May 23, 2005 allows organizations to combine labor cost forms in certain situations.
+Item 34: DECAL Policy 39 entitled Financial Recordkeeping in CACFP and SFSP and Policy Memo entitled Labor Cost Documentation dated May 23, 2005 allows organizations to combine labor cost forms in certain situations.
 If the center is using the guidance in the policy memo, ensure compliance with the memo.

-Otherwise both time and attendance and a time distribution report must be maintained and the instructions in FNS Instruction 796-2 Rev. 4 Section VIII I 23 c must be followed.
+Otherwise, both time and attendance and a time distribution report must be maintained and the guidance in FNS Instruction 796-2 Rev. 4 Section VIII I 23 c must be followed.
 FNS Instruction 796-2 Rev. 4 requires that time and attendance, time distribution reports, and compensation plans be on file for any labor costs charged to the CACFP.
 Section VIII I 23 c specifically lists the documentation requirements to charge labor costs.